Nevis Travel Information

 Although most visits to the islands are trouble-free, visitors should still guard against robbery and other crimes of opportunity.
 Valuables should be left in hotel safes where possible and remote places, particularly beaches, should be avoided, especially after dark.
 Hurricane season normally runs from June to November.

 Nudity is not allowed on beaches and beachwear should not be worn in the towns or villages.
 It is an offence to wear camouflage clothing.
 Homosexuality is illegal.
+The penalties for drug-related offenses are severe.

-Business in St. Kitts and Nevis is conducted in a relatively informal manner, but a fairly formal dress is expected despite the heat.
+Business in St. Kitts and Nevis is conducted in a relatively informal manner, but fairly formal dress is expected despite the heat.
 Handshakes for both men and women are the common form of greeting, and business cards should be exchanged immediately after being introduced.
-Business hours are generally 8am to 4pm Monday to Friday with an hour taken at lunch.
+Business hours are generally 8am to 4pm Monday to Friday, with an hour taken at lunch.

 The international dialling code for St Kitts and Nevis is +1 869.
 The outgoing code is 1 for the Caribbean, USA and Canada, and 011 for all other international destinations followed by the relevant country code (e.g. 01127 for South Africa).
 City/area codes are not in use.
-Internet services are widely available at hotels and Internet cafes.
+Internet services are widely available at hotels and internet cafes.
 Cable and Wireless Caribbean Cellular (St Kitts) Ltd (GSM 850/1900) and Wireless Ventures Ltd (GSM 900/1800) provide cellular phone service.

 Travellers over the age of 18 may import 200 cigarettes or 50 cigars or 225g tobacco, and 1.136 litres of wine or spirits without paying customs duty.